Student giving presentation

 3MT is not an exercise in trivializing or ‘dumbing-down’ research but challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.
 The challenge for participants is to take all the months spent on research and writing their thesis or dissertation and distill it down to a three-minute summary!

 The first-place winner of the competition will receive $1,000.
 The second-place winner will receive $700.
 The third-place and People's Choice winners will each receive $500.
-The first-place winner will also represent Ball State at the Midwestern Association of Graduate Schools (MAGS) Conference in Chicago, IL on March 31, 2023 with all expense paid!
+The first-place winner will also represent Ball State at the Midwestern Association of Graduate Schools (MAGS) Conference in Indianapolis, IN on April 4, 2025 with all expense paid!

 Important Dates